Loading lesson…

 The big idea: benchmarks are a starting point, not a verdict.
 Treat scores like product packaging — useful, but never a substitute for trying the thing yourself on a job you actually care about.

-What is the core idea behind "Benchmarks, Leaderboards, and Their Limits"?
+What is the main idea of "Benchmarks, Leaderboards, and Their Limits"?

-Which best describes the scope of "Benchmarks, Leaderboards, and Their Limits"?
+Which concept is most central to "Benchmarks, Leaderboards, and Their Limits"?